NxPKG/khulnasoft-docs/content/style-guide/grammar/parts-of-speech/nouns-and-pronouns.md

 ## Referring to people

-Use "you" instead of "the user" when the audience is the user of a Cloudflare product.
+Use "you" instead of "the user" when the audience is the user of a Khulnasoft product.

 As a last resort, use passive voice if the subject is obvious or irrelevant.